 to one side of the lamps.

-techniques or improper wiring that can cause fires or other accidents.
+sauna, poor construction techniques or improper wiring that can cause fires or

 Accidents happen in saunas.
 Always move slowly and carefully near a sauna.
 Never allow young children to play in or use a sauna unaccompanied.